Question (character): Trinity of Sin Question

 The first version of the New 52 Question was introduced in New 52: FCBD Special Edition.
-His true identity is unknown but what is known is that he was teleported from an unknown location in time and space, along with Pandora and Judas Iscariot (The Phantom Stranger), to stand trial for unstated crimes against humanity.
+He is a mysterious man who was teleported from an unknown location in time and space, along with Pandora and Judas Iscariot (the Phantom Stranger), to stand trial for unstated crimes against humanity.
 Nothing is known of Question's true identity or past or crimes, though he claimed to have thousands of followers who he claimed would avenge him.
 His judges, the first seven wizards (later known as the Quintessence) who harnessed magic on Earth, punished Question by erasing his face, rendering him blind and mute.
 They then erased his memory and teleported him to the 21st century to spend the rest of his existence tormented by his disfigurement, forgotten, and not knowing who he was.

 This version of Question resurfaced during the Trinity of Sin storyline, where he is shown investigating the Secret Society of Super-Villains.
 Having regained his ability to speak and see, this version of Question (initially) speaks only in questions and believes that his true identity can be restored if he can stop the Secret Society and its backers, Crime Syndicate of America members Outsider (Earth-3's Alfred Pennyworth) and triple agent Atomica.